nunchaku-tech/nunchaku/docs/source/developer/docstrings.rst

 - Use triple double quotes (`"""`) for all docstrings.
 - Every public module, class, method, and function should have a docstring.
-- The first line should be a short summary of the function/class/module.
+- The first line should be a short summary of what the function, class, or module does.
 - Use sections in the following order (as needed): `Parameters`, `Returns`, `Raises`, `See Also`, `Notes`, `Examples`.

 Shape, Dtype, and Variable Notation